uchicago-cs/devcontainers/docs/user/README.md

 # UChicago CS Dev Container - User Documentation

 This page describes how to install and use the UChicago CS Dev Container.
+We explain how to use the dev container from either VS Code or directly from a terminal.

 ## Software Prerequisites